The Election Judge Progam was highlighted on Montgomery County's "Make a Difference."

 - Attend a mandatory meeting on the Monday evening prior to each election at the assigned polling precinct

-The Montgomery County Board of Elections is sensitive to the needs of individuals with disabilities and the elderly who wish to serve as Election Judges and participate in the election process.
+The Montgomery County Board of Elections is sensitive to the needs of individuals with disabilities and the elderly who wish to serve as election workers and participate in the election process.
 Upon request reasonable accommodation will be made by the Board of Elections to facilitate opportunities for training and service.

-All Election Judges in the service of the Board of Elections must be sensitive to the needs of voters with disabilities and the elderly.
+All election workers in the service of the Board of Elections must be sensitive to the needs of voters with disabilities and the elderly.
 Reasonable accommodations will be made to assist these voters so as to enable them to vote.

-To ensure that Montgomery County citizens are provided with the highest caliber of Election Judge, we ask that all judges adhere to the Election Judge Code of Conduct (COC) which governs individual responsibilities and polling place behavior.
-Violation of one or more of the codes of conduct may result in removal from the Montgomery County Election Judge program.
+To ensure that Montgomery County citizens are provided with the best election experience, we ask that everyone adhere to the Election Worker Code of Conduct (COC) which governs individual responsibilities and polling place behavior.
+Violation of one or more of the codes of conduct may result in removal from the Montgomery County Election Worker program.
 The Code of Conduct is available online and will be reviewed in training.

 o EV Chief Judge